calleric/swift/CircularSliderWithChatGpt4/README.md

-## CircularSliderWithChatGpt4 is a test iOS app in SwiftUI generated with chatGPT
+## CircularSliderWithChatGpt4 is a SwiftUI app used to show Circular Sliders generated with chatGPT

 This app was developed to see what